-South Korean Official Says Trump Has Agreed To Meet North Korea's Kim Jong Un
+Trump Has Agreed To Meet North Korea's Kim Jong Un

 President Trump has agreed to meet North Korea's Kim Jong Un after getting an invitation Thursday, South Korean officials announced in front of the White House Thursday.

-Chung Eui-Yong, South Korea's national security advisor, told reporters that the North Korean leader has also said he is "committed to denuclearization."
+Chung Eui-Yong, South Korea's national security advisor, told reporters that the North Korean leader has "expressed his eagerness" to meet with Trump, and that he has also said he is "committed to denuclearization."

-"Kim pledged that North Korea will refrain from any further nuclear or missile tests," Chung Eui-Yong said.
-"He understands that the routine joint military."
+"Kim pledged that North Korea will refrain from any further nuclear or missile tests," Chung said.
+"He understands that the routine joint military exercises in the Republic of Korea and the United States must continue."

+Chung said Trump wanted to meet by May, and the president later confirmed on Twitter that a meeting is being planned.
+Trump also said "great progress being made but sanctions will remain until an agreement is reached."

-Eui-Yong added that Trump said he wanted to meet by May.
+Chung added during his announcement that Trump said he wanted to meet to "achieve permanent denuclearization."

+"The Republic of Korea along with the United States, Japan, and our many partners around the world remain fully and resolutely committed to the complete denuclearization of the Korean peninsula," Chung continued.

+White House press secretary Sarah Huckabee Sanders that Trump planned meet Kim "at a place and time to be determined."

+"We look forward to the denuclearization of North Korea," she added.
+"In the meantime, all sanctions and maximum pressure must remain."

 The announcement came shortly after a South Korean delegation visited the White House Thursday to update US officials on the status of discussions with North Korea.
-CNN reported that the South Korean officials spoke with Trump and gave him a letter from Kim.
+Following that meeting, Trump teased the North Korea news when he popped into the White House briefing room and told reporters to expect a major announcement.

+He also reportedly told one journalist that "hopefully, you will give me credit" for the news.

+A senior administration official, in a background call with reporters, said that in his year in office, Trump has "always left the door open to dialogue of some kind, he's left the door open to dialogue at the right time."

 North Korea and the US have had an antagonistic relationship for decades, but tensions have soared more recently amid multiple ballistic missile tests.
 North Korea claimed one of those missiles could reach the entire US mainland.